w3c-fedid/Administration/proposals-CG-WG.md

   * What's asked of the **Community Group**?
     * The Community Group consensus that the problem is worth spending the Community Group’s time working on
   * What happens if accepted?
-    * Optionally, a repo gets created for the champions to develop the feature (e.g., [example](https://github.com/fedidcg/CrossSiteCookieAccessCredential)).
-Small features can also continue as issues.
+    * Small features will incubate in issues.
+If and when the champion is ready to more thoroughly document their proposal, the WG chairs will create a repo for the champions to develop the feature (e.g., [example](https://github.com/fedidcg/CrossSiteCookieAccessCredential)).

 # Stage 2: Formalization